In accordance with applicable Data Protection Legislation by means of this Privacy Policy, the data subject is informed of the following:

 2. Purposes of processing, categories of personal data and lawful bases

-The Data Controller will process the information, manually or automatically, that the user provides through the Website, in a lawful, fair and transparent manner.
-To this end, it is important that the user informs of any changes that occur in his/her personal data, in order to keep them up to date.
+The Data Controller will process the information, manually or automatically, provided by the data subject, in a lawful, fair and transparent manner.
+To this end, it is important that the data subject informs of any changes that occur in his/her personal data, in order to keep them up to date.

 Means of contact

-The Data Controller will process the personal data of users in order to manage and answer queries, doubts or requests made by them, through the means of contact made available to them through the Website.
+The Data Controller will process the personal data of data subjects in order to manage and answer queries, doubts or requests made by them, through the means of contact made available to them.

 The Data Controller will process, for this purpose, the following categories of data: